 PFAS in Groundwater

 June 15, 2022, the United States Environmental Protection Agency (USEPA) issued new interim lifetime Health Advisories (HAs) for two man-made chemicals in drinking water and finalized two HAs for two other chemicals.
 All four chemicals are part of a group of chemicals commonly referred to as PFAS, which stands for “per- and polyfluoroalkyl substances”.
 This action is relevant to Park City because the groundwater we extract from three of our wells contains measurable levels of two PFAS, specifically perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), that are above the interim HAs announced by the USEPA.
 By nature of what a lifetime HA is, the presence of PFAS in the City’s groundwater at the levels noted below by no means constitutes an immediate threat to public health.
 By all measures, the City’s groundwater remains fully suitable for consumption by the City’s residents and businesses.
 Nonetheless, the City takes this development seriously and will be working with the State of Utah’s Department of Environmental Quality’s Division of Drinking Water (DDW) to identify and implement a proper response.
+Our water quality scientists are evaluating the potential that fluorocarbon ski wax may be responsible for low level PFAS concentrations in groundwater.
 For more information, click here.

 Water Quality in Your Neighborhood

 As part of Park City Water Department's commitment to water quality, testing has been significantly expanded beyond that required by EPA and DDW.
 Samples are being collected within the distribution system at locations that represent water being delivered to homes and businesses throughout the system.
 For Information about Water Quality in Your Neighborhood click here.

 Home & Business Owner Responsibilities – Been Away?
 Flush Your Pipes